bonn0062/GSoD/absolute_beginners_outline.rst

 .. image:: images/np_sub_mult_divide.png
     :width: 100%

 There are often times when you might want to carry out an operation between an array and a single number (also known as an operation between a vector and a scalar).
-For example, you may our "data" array contains information about distance in miles and you want to convert it to kilometers.
-We can perform this operatioin with `data * 1.6`
+For example, your  "data" array might, for example, contain information about distance in miles but you want to convert the information to kilometers.
+You can perform this operation with `data * 1.6`

 .. image:: images/np_multiply_broadcasting.png

-NumPy understood that the multiiplication should happen with each cell.
+NumPy understands that the multiplication should happen with each cell.
 That extremely useful concept is called *broadcasting*.

 - How to compute mean, median, minimum, maximum, std, var

-NumPy also gives us aggregations functiions.
-In addition to `min`,  max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the relut of multiplying the elements together, `std` to get the standard deviation, and many more.
+NumPy also performs aggregations functions.
+In addition to `min`,  max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the result of multiplying the elements together, `std` to get the standard deviation, and more.

 .. image:: images/np_aggregation.png

 - (include row-wise and column-wise compute)

 - Sorting an array